Dr David Lewis

 Dr Lewis holds a bachelor’s degree from Stanford University, an MPhil from Cambridge, and a doctorate from the University of Oxford.

-I would be happy to discuss graduate supervision with anyone with interests in the field of architectural history.
-Current DPhil projects include a study of the interiors of Edwardian ocean liners and a project on the architecture of Philip Webb.
+I would be happy to discuss graduate supervision with anyone with interests in the field of 19th and 20th century architectural history.
+Currently, I am supervising DPhil students working on a study of the interiors of Edwardian ocean liners and a project on the architecture of Philip Webb.

 A.W.N.
 Pugin (Historic England / Liverpool University Press, 2021)